margarettobey/IISET-HT-in-IMBs/README.md

 # IISET-HT-in-IMBs

+This material will be available at: https://doi.org/10.5281/zenodo.7430460

-This is the code for the IISE Transactions article "Interpretable Models for the Automated Detection of Human Trafficking in Illicit Massage Businesses" by Tobey et al., 2022
+This is the code for the IISE Transactions article "Interpretable Models for the Automated Detection of Human Trafficking in Illicit Massage Businesses" by Tobey et al., 2022 (https://doi.org/10.1080/24725854.2022.2113187)

 This code requires installation of the risk-slim package (https://github.com/ustunb/risk-slim) and GOSDT package (https://github.com/Jimmy-Lin/GeneralizedOptimalSparseDecisionTrees)